pactflow/katacoda-workshops/pactflow-getting-started-java/step3.md

 1. You could run the pact test with `./gradlew clean test`{{execute}}
 1. There is a contract file that has been created at `/root/example-consumer-java-junit/build/pacts/pactflow-example-consumer-java-junit-pactflow-example-provider-springboot.json`

-_NOTE: in most setups, you wouldn't have a single file with everything in it, but for the purposes of keeping this workshop simple, we have a single test file that does it all._

 ### References

 * https://docs.pact.io/implementation_guides/jvm/provider/junit5/